Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 **Problem 2:** Script has errors!

 **Solution:** Check console for details.
-Make sure your SDK version is up to date and have Modular Avatar imported.
+Make sure your SDK version is up to date and have Modular Avatar installed.